 - Dorotheus of Sidon, Carmen Astrologicum, trans.
 David Pingree, Ascella Publications, London, 1993 (with a brief introduction by Nicolas Campion).

-As of 2011, no one has published a comprehensive translation of all of the existing Greek and Latin fragments of Dorotheus that were collected in Pingree’s critical edition.
-However, Robert Schmidt has published an English translation of books 1 and 2 of Hephaistio, which contain quite a few of the existing fragments of Dorotheus:
+As of 2013, no one has published a comprehensive translation of all of the existing Greek and Latin fragments of Dorotheus that were collected in Pingree’s critical edition.
+However, most of the fragments are contained in Hephaistio’s Apotelesmatika, which has recently become available in translation in its entirety.
+Robert Schmidt published an English translation of books 1 and 2 of Hephaistio in the mid-1990s:

 - Hephaistio of Thebes, Apotelesmatics, Book I, trans.
 Robert Schmidt, ed.
 Robert Hand, The Golden Hind Press, Berkeley Springs, WV, 1994.